libigl/libigl.github.io/docs/tutorial.md

 triangulation's cotagent Laplacian `igl::intrinsic_delaunay_cotmatrix` improves things and ensures monotonicity (right)](images/heat-geodesic-peaks.png)

-### Fast Winding Number for Soups and Clouds
+### Fast Winding Number For Soups And Clouds

 !!! info
-    The content of this tutorial is available on the **dev** branch of the repository, and will be merged in the **master** branch the next version of libigl.
+    The content of this tutorial is currently available in #1218, and will be merged on the **dev** branch of the repository.
+It will be available in the **master** branch in the next version of libigl.

 In 2018, Barill et al. [^barill_2018] demonstrated how to significantly expediate the computation of the [generalized winding